javalsai/lidm/README.md

 * Automatically detects xorg and wayland sessions, plus allowing to launch the default user shell (if enabled in config)

 ## WIP
-* desktop's file `TryExec` key
+* desktop's file `TryExec` key.
-* Save last selection
+* Save last selection.
-* Show/hide passwd switch
+* Show/hide passwd switch.
 * Long sessions, strings, usernames, passwords... they will just overflow or fuck your terminal, I know it and I don't know if I'll fix it.

 ## Forget it
-* Any kind of arguments
+* Any kind of arguments.
 * UTF characters, I'm using `strlen()` and treating characters as per byte basis, UTF-8 chars might work or not actually, might fix it by replacing some `strlen()` with a utflen one.

 > [!CAUTION]